Matrix Algebras with a Certain Compression Property I: Structure Theory for Matrix Algebras

 The following result indicates that if $\mc{A}$ is an algebra in reduced block upper triangular form with respect to some decomposition of $\cc^n$, then $\mc{A}$ can be unhinged with respect to this decomposition via conjugation by a block upper triangular similarity.

-\begin{thm}[\cite{LMMRWedderburn}, Corollary 30] If a subalgebra $\mathcal{A}$ of $\mm_n$ has a reduced block upper triangular form with respect to a decomposition of $\cc^n$, then after a block upper triangular similarity, $\mathcal{A}$ has an unhinged reduced block upper triangular form with respect to this decomposition.
+\begin{thm}\textup{\cite[Corollary 30]{LMMRWedderburn}} If a subalgebra $\mathcal{A}$ of $\mm_n$ has a reduced block upper triangular form with respect to a decomposition of $\cc^n$, then there exists an invertible linear operator $S$ that is block upper triangular with respect to the same decomposition as that of $\mc{A}$, and $S^{-1}\mathcal{A}S$ has an unhinged reduced block upper triangular form with respect to this decomposition.

 \end{thm}